Discovering the Wonders of Tulum: Mayan Ruins & Jaguar Park

 The temple is part of the Kukulcan Group, located to the north of The Castle.
 The group consists of several minor buildings among which The Wind God’s Temple stands out.

-Its name comes from the roundness of its base without corners, shape traditionally linked to the Wind God Ehecatl, locally associated with the Mayan deity Kukulcan.
+Its name comes from the roundness of its base without corners, a shape traditionally linked to the Wind God Ehecatl, locally associated with the Mayan deity Kukulcan.

 As the wind blows from every direction, the Wind God was linked to the four cardinal points.
 The temples related to it have a round base to let the wind pass without resistance.